Netflix/vmaf/libvmaf/README.md

 ## Models

+`libvmaf` now has a number of VMAF models built-in.
+This means that no external VMAF model files are required, since the models are compiled into and read directly from the library.
+If you do not wish to compile the built-in models into your build, you may disable them with `-Dbuilt_in_models=false`.
 Previous versions of this library required a `.pkl` VMAF Model file.
 Since libvmaf v2.0.0, these `.pkl` model files have been depreciated in favor of `.json` model files.
 If you have a previously trained `.pkl` model you would like to convert to `.json`, we have provided this [Python script](../python/vmaf/script/convert_model_from_pkl_to_json.py) to do so.
-The library now has a number of VMAF models built-in.
-This means that no VMAF model files are required at all, the models are compiled into and read from the library itself.
-This compilation option requires `xxd` and defaults to true.
-If you do not wish to compile the built-in models into your build, you may disable them with `-Dbuilt_in_models=false`.

 ## `vmaf`

-A command line tool called `vmaf` is included as part of the build and installation.
-See the `vmaf` [README.md](tools/README.md) for details. `vmafossexec` is still part of the build, but not part of the installation. `vmafossexec` will be removed in a future version of this library.
+A command line tool called `vmaf` is included as part of the build/installation.
+See the `vmaf` [README.md](tools/README.md) for details.
+An older command line tool (`vmafossexec`) is still part of the build but is not part of the installation. `vmafossexec` will be removed in a future version of this library.

 ## API Walkthrough